Anonymous-Usenix-25/Oblivious-Digital-Tokens/ODT_implementation/README.md

 > :warning: **The rest of the setup instructions is already captured
 > in the `./setup.sh` script**: we leave the instructions in to
-> document how the scripts work.
+> document how the script works.
 If `./setup.sh` ran successfully, you
 > can skip to the next section.